traefik/traefik/docs/content/providers/docker.md

 _Optional, Default=false_

-If the parameter is set to `true`, it allows the creation of an empty [servers load balancer](../routing/services/index.md#servers-load-balancer) if the corresponding docker containers are not in a [healthy state](https://docs.docker.com/engine/reference/builder/#healthcheck).
+If the parameter is set to `true`, any [servers load balancer](../routing/services/index.md#servers-load-balancer) defined for docker containers is created regardless of the [healthiness](https://docs.docker.com/engine/reference/builder/#healthcheck) of the corresponding containers.
+It also then stays alive and responsive even at times when it becomes empty, i.e. when all its children containers become unhealthy.
-This results in `503` HTTP responses instead of `404` ones.
+This results in `503` HTTP responses instead of `404` ones, in the above cases.

 ```yaml tab="File (YAML)"
 providers: